fephil/tali/README.md

 * Install VirtualBox 5 Or Parallels 11 (Pro/Business),
 * Install Vagrant 1.8.1,
 * Install Ansible 2.0,
-* Run in Terminal: `vagrant plugin install vagrant-hostmanager`,
-* Run in Terminal: `vagrant plugin install vagrant-triggers`,
+* Run in Terminal: `vagrant plugin install vagrant-hostmanager vagrant-triggers`,
 * If using VirtualBox, run in Terminal: `vagrant plugin install vagrant-vbguest`,
 * If using Parallels, run in Terminal: `vagrant plugin install vagrant-parallels`.